 (2) Calculation trees are also available for each market.
 To view this tool, locate and select the market of the MIS report at Billable Line Item Descriptions.
 Scroll down to the end of the page to find the Calculation Summary link.

 MIS reports for hourly services are typically issued at lags after the operating day, as follows:

-ISO New England does not send invoices to customers directly.
-Customers are responsible for retrieving their invoices, which are typically issued via secure FTP by 11:00 a.m., Eastern Time, on Mondays and Wednesdays.
+ISO New England does not send invoices to participants directly.
+Participants are responsible for retrieving their invoices, which are typically issued via secure FTP by 11:00 a.m., Eastern Time, on Mondays and Wednesdays.
 Three files associated with the bill are available for download.
 Two of them are the BL_PRINT, which is a PDF file and looks like an actual bill, and BL_INVOICE, which is a CSV file containing the same information as BL_PRINT.
 The last file, BL_DETAILS, provides additional billing information for verification of hourly service line items.
 BL_DETAILS is a series of five subreports, as shown on the BL_DETAILS Sample XLTX report:

 For an invoice payment to be considered on time, the ISO’s bank account must receive the funds by midnight on the due date.
-Most banks have a deadline for processing same-day wire transfers; the deadline varies for each bank, so the customer must ensure that the transfer is initiated in time.
+Most banks have a deadline for processing same-day wire transfers; the deadline varies for each bank, so the participant must ensure that the transfer is initiated in time.

 Billing statement invoice and remittance advice amounts are not affected by divisional accounting, which is an optional enhancement that provides additional information on the MIS settlement reports.
 An overview of the MIS report changes for divisional accounting is available in the Quarterly Settlements Webinar Forum, Q3 2012 presentation.

 See “Allocation of Load-Based Charges” for a summary table of what is charged and the allocation method for each market.
 It also provides the applicable references to the ISO’s Transmission, Markets, and Services Tariff.